 Keep in mind that here we are assuming that the markets had a good year and so we have no need to dig into our fixed-income cushion.
 Instead, we are simply harvesting some of our gains, and not digging into our principal at all.

 So, the question becomes, where do we take the $20,000 out from?
-Do we use our taxable account, TFSA, or RRSP?
+Do we withdraw from our TFSA, RRSP or taxable account?

 This is an important question as you are taxed differently, depending on which account you withdraw the money from.